-In collaboration with Roanoke Public Libraries builds, the Stamped from the Beginning book club builds around the Summer with the National Book Award event Indecent Histories, held on August 29th at the new Melrose Branch Library, featuring Dr. Ibram X. Kendi and Justin Phillip Read.
+In collaboration with Roanoke Public Libraries builds, the Stamped from the Beginning book club built around Summer with the National Book Award event Indecent Histories, held on August 29th at the new Melrose Branch Library, featuring Dr. Ibram X. Kendi and Justin Phillip Read.
 Events were held in January and February 2020.

 - Read Stanley R. Hale’s coverage of the event in the Roanoke Tribune.